-Just charging batteries may seem quite simple, but there are interesting facts that you might want to know about beforehand.
+Just charging batteries may seem quite simple to do, but there are some interesting facts that you might want to know about beforehand.

 Connect your 12-volt battery to the battery charger by attaching the BLACK negative cable from your charger to the negative terminal of the 12-volt battery.
 Make sure to use the clips or clamps to connect to the terminal securely.
 Generally, the negative terminal is labeled “ –.“ You also need to connect the positive cable from your charger to the RED positive cable of the battery.
 You’ll find the “+” mark on the positive terminal.